Gottlieb Ababio Adom: Education and training

 He attended the Basel Mission primary school at Osu.
 He enrolled at the middle boarding school, the Osu Salem School, graduating in 1922 with the Middle School Leaving Examination certificate.
 The Salem School was started in 1843 by three missionaries, Jamaican, Alexander Worthy Clerk and Angolan-born Jamaican Catherine Mulgrave together with the German-trained Americo-Liberian George Peter Thompson.
 He was admitted for a five-year course in pedagogy and theology at the Scottish Mission Teacher Training College and now Presbyterian College of Education, Akropong, established in 1848 as the second oldest higher educational institution in early modern West Africa after Fourah Bay College which was founded in 1827 in Freetown, Sierra Leone.
 Adom graduated as a teacher-catechist in 1928.
 In 1957, the year of Ghana's independence, he took an advanced course in theology and congregational management at the Ramseyer Training Centre at Abetifi, and was ordained a church minister on 19 February 1960.
-He later received a scholarship for a one-year training in journalism in Kitwe, Zambia from 1961 to 1962.
+He later received a scholarship for a one-year training in journalism, concentrating in church history and religious reporting.
+The journalism training was in Kitwe in the then Northern Rhodesia, now Zambia from 1961 to 1962.